-What this illustrates is without the constancy that is our working life we can feel very adrift, purposeless and irrelevant.
-This also means that additional challenges in our day have more time to wreck havoc in our minds, it's harder to find something meaningful to engage our brain in and push out the worry, stress and noise that comes with being off work (especially if there is an illness involved, or financial pressure).
-So we find ourselves in a place where we have no routine and we are unable to summon our best selves because we are feeling scared and lost.
-In this place of vulnerability it's easy to lose sight of the fact that being off of work is not a permanent circumstance; it feels as if the world has gone on without you and really doesn't care ("they never called me to ask questions...I guess my work was not that important after all...").
+What this illustrates is without the constancy that is their working life. your loved one may feel very adrift, purposeless and irrelevant.
+This also means that additional challenges in their day will have more time to wreck havoc in their minds; it may be harder for them to find something meaningful to engage their brain in and push out the worry, stress and noise that comes with being off work (especially if there is an illness involved, or financial pressure).
+They may find themselves in a place where they have no routine and are unable to summon their best selves because they are feeling scared and lost.
+In this place of vulnerability it's easy to lose sight of the fact that being off of work is not a permanent circumstance; it feels as if the world has gone on without you and really doesn't care ("they never even called me to ask questions...I guess my work was not that important after all...").

-This is part of the process of grieving a job (especially if the individual really liked her/his work and how it made her/him feel).
-It follows similar steps to the bereavement process by bringing us denial, anger, bargaining (which may come across as passive aggression i.e. “I’m FINE!”), despair (hopelessness) and then acceptance.
-As with the bereavement process every one crosses the threshold of each step in their own way and time and this process cannot be rushed.
-What is left for those of us supporting someone going through this process is to be compassionate and empathetic.
-Don't offer solutions or sentences that start with "at least" (“at least you can look for a better job, I am stuck in mine…”.
-Don't paint a silver lining for them “You’ll find something even better!
-Maybe it’ll have a better commute!”
-Just listen and let this person know they are not alone, you are there for them and that you care about how they are feeling in this moment in time.
+This is part of the process of grieving a job (especially if the individual really liked their work and how it made them feel).
+It follows similar steps to the bereavement process by bringing on denial, anger, bargaining (which may come across as passive aggression i.e. “I’m FINE!”), despair (hopelessness) and then acceptance.
+As with the bereavement process, every one crosses the threshold of each step in their own way and time and this process cannot be rushed.
+What is left for those supporting someone going through this process is to be compassionate and empathetic.
+Don't offer solutions or sentences that start with "at least" (“at least you can look for a better job, I am stuck in mine…”).
+Don't paint a silver lining for them (“You’ll find something even better!
+Maybe it’ll have a better commute!”).
+Just listen and let this person know they are not alone, that you are there for them and that you care about how they are feeling in this moment in time.

 It does get better, and when someone who has recently lost their job is surrounded by empathy and loving-kindness it can make a very big difference in reaching acceptance...perhaps not in the moment, but in time.